hirotakaster/MQTT/README.md

-# MQTT library for Arduino compatible with Photon, Spark Core
+# MQTT library for Arduino compatible with Spark Photon, Spark Core.
 <a href="http://mqtt.org/" target=_blank>MQTT</a> publish/subscribe library for Arduino version 0.3.4.

 ## Source Code
-This lightweight library source code are only 2 files. firmware -> MQTT.cpp, MQTT.h.
+This lightweight library source code are only 2 files.
+MQTT.cpp, MQTT.h.

 Application can use QOS0,1,2 and retain flag when send a publish message.

 ## Example
+This library use Arduino Ethernet Client, so application can use this library on generic Arduino hardware(YUN, Ethernet Shield, ESP8266...others).
 Some sample sketches included(examples/).
  - SimplePubSub	: simple pub/sub sample.
  - QoSPubSub : QoS1, QoS2 publish and callback sample.

+## Particle Photon, Core compatible
+This library is Particle Photon, Core compatible.
+That's version is <a href="https://github.com/hirotakaster/MQTT">here</a>.